Disconnection (Scientology): 21st century

-Actor Jason Beghe has alleged that after he left the Church of Scientology in 2008, former friends who remained in the Church disconnected from him.
+Actor Jason Beghe has alleged that after he left the Church of Scientology in 2007, former friends who remained in the Church disconnected from him.

 In 2009, a man named Shane Clark was about to be declared a suppressive person for being employed by Marc Headley, author of Blown for Good: Behind the Iron Curtain of Scientology.
 Clark secretly recorded a meeting between himself and Scientology spokesman Tommy Davis and his wife Jessica Feshbach.
 In the tape, Davis is heard not only threatening Clark with suppressive person declaration, but telling him he will be the subject of disconnection.
 Clark was later declared, and his family disconnected from him.
 Despite the direct evidence to the contrary, Davis denied the existence of the disconnection policy in a television interview on CNN.
 Paul Haggis, a film director, disputed this in his 2009 resignation letter from Scientology.
 Haggis wrote, "We all know this policy exists", and said his wife had been ordered to disconnect from her ex-Scientologist parents, "although it caused her terrible personal pain.
 For a year-and-a-half, [she] didn't speak to her parents and they had limited access to their grandchild.
 It was a terrible time."
 In response, Davis reiterated that there is no Church policy of disconnection.

 When actress Leah Remini publicly left the Church in 2013, Remini's sister, Nicole, revealed that she and the rest of Remini's family did as well to avoid being split up by the Church's disconnection policy.

 Comments by religious scholars

 The St. Petersburg Times consulted three religious scholars about disconnection in Scientology, two of whom had been recommended by the organization itself.
 One, F. K. Flinn of Washington University in St. Louis, said that shunning practices such as disconnection are common to young religions.
 He drew parallels with the dis-fellowship practiced by Jehovah's Witnesses.

 This view is not shared by all religious scholars.
-J. Gordon Melton, of the Institute for the Study of American Religion, said that disconnection goes much further than the policies of most modern religions.
+J. Gordon Melton, of the Institute for the Study of American Religion, said that disconnection goes much further than the policies of most modern religions, and commented "I just think it would be better for all concerned if they just let them go ahead and get out and everyone goes their own way, and not make such a big deal of it.
+The policy hurts everybody."
 Newton Maloney of Fuller Theological Seminary also described the policy as "too extreme".

-The Buffalo News report consulted Stephen A. Kent of the University of Alberta, who said that hostility towards critics, including the member's own family, is an ingrained part of Scientology Ethics, according to which the survival of the Church is all-important.
+Buffalo News consulted Stephen A. Kent of the University of Alberta, who said that hostility towards critics, including the member's own family, is an ingrained part of Scientology ethics and justice, according to which the survival of the Church is all-important.